 No, he didn’t rebuild this entire plan himself, as he had a small team working with him, along with a $1.3-million USD budget.
 After 14-years of work, it took to the skies and without any issues.
 However, all didn’t go as planned, since there were a few parts that just could not be found anywhere, so they had to be machined from scratch based on custom designs.

-- Pull-Back Function - LEGO Technic model car kit for kids, teens, and adults to build features a pull-back toy racing car with authentic design and...
+- Pull-Back Function - This LEGO Technic model race car building kit for kids, teens, and adults features a 'pull-back' function, meaning the wheels can...

-- Authentically Designed - This Porsche model car is an original model replica of the real-life Formula E Porsche race car, complete with sponsor logos
+- Authentically Designed - An original model replica of the real-life Formula E Porsche race car, complete with sponsor logos

 - AR Compatible - Download the LEGO Technic AR app, scan the model car, and pull back to launch it using your foot and see it come to life in exciting...